Kata Process

 Scientific Thinking

-Employees are trained to think critically, test solutions, and adapt through experimentation.
+Employees are trained to think critically, test ideas, and adapt through experimentation rather than guesswork.

 Empowered Teams